nventive/ChinookSnippets/README.md

 Be mindful of our [Code of Conduct](CODE_OF_CONDUCT.md).

+Make sure you read [this guide](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-distribute-code-snippets) on how to distribute code snippets.

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->